Ultimate Round-Up For Version Control With Subversion

 If you want a few books to browse offline, then here are a few titles sure to help you understand all things SVN.

-Practical Subversion, Second Edition is authored by two Subversion project contributors and is the most up-to-date book on the version control system.
-You can preview the first chapter in Google Preview61.
+Practical Subversion Practical Subversion, Second Edition is authored by two Subversion project contributors and is the most up-to-date book on the version control system.
+You can preview the first chapter in Google Preview.

 Given SVN’s popularity, it’s no surprise there are plenty of tutorials and articles on how to wield it.
 Here are a few of the best.